jupyterlab/jupyterlab/docs/source/getting_started/issue.rst

          jupyter lab

-   If you are using pipenv: (someone please update this area with instructions for creating a new environment in pipenv)

    - I cannot reproduce this issue in a clean environment: The problem is probably not in JupyterLab itself.
 Go to step 2.
    - I can reproduce this issue in a clean environment: Go to step 3.
 2. Perhaps the issue is in one of the JupyterLab extensions you had installed.
 Install any JupyterLab extensions you had one at a time, checking for the issue after each one.